Edwardnathan16/Car-Rental-Application/README.md

 Run the file either from terminal or from any IDE for python.<br/>
 <br/>
 The program contains 5 menus which are:<br/>
-Menu 1: To Read the data in the nested dictionary<br/>
+Menu 1: To Read the data from the nested dictionary<br/>
 Menu 2: To Create a record into the nested dictionary<br/>
 Menu 3: To Update a record in the nested dictionary<br/>
 Menu 4: To Delete record(s) in the nested dictionary<br/>